-“Naming a note” should be realized with a speech recognition.
-But I was never satisfied with the results.
-The recognition was always too slow, was bound to the internet for a long time and was therefore not usable for this purpose in my opinion.
-The “Naming Notes” game should be just as reactive as the original game.
-After all, it is all about improving the reading speed and having fun!
+"Note naming" was supposed to be realized with a speech recognition.
+However, I was never satisfied with the results.
+The recognition was always too slow, was tied to the internet for a long time and thus, in my opinion, not usable for this purpose.
+After all, the "note naming" game should be as responsive as the original game.
+In the end, the point is to improve reading speed and have fun!

-A keyboard for entering note names would have been an obvious solution.
+A keyboard for entering the note names would have been obvious.
 However, this would not be fair to all instrumentalists, because not everyone knows their way around the keyboard.
-Moreover, the black keys are ambiguous.
-The white ones are ambiguous as well, in case enharmonic confusions come into play, which the app has always supported.
-The exercises can also extend over many octaves, which could not be displayed on an iPhone at all.
+In addition, the black keys are ambiguous.
+So are the white ones when enharmonic equivalents come into play, a feature the app has always supported.
+The exercises can also span many octaves, which could not be mapped at all on an iPhone.

-The solution is a ” quiz”.
-For each note displayed, the app selects 4 answer options.
-One is correct, 3 wrong answers are selected from the exercise.
+The solution is a quiz now.
+For each note displayed, the app selects 4 possible answers.
+One is correct, 3 wrong answers are selected from the note material of the exercise.

 The game works just like the original: You have 60 seconds and the goal is to find as many correct answers as possible.
-But beware!
-If you tap on a wrong answer, you cannot answer again for a short time.
+But watch out!
+If you guess a wrong answer, you won't be able to answer again for a short time.

-The app considers octave names.
-So a “c” is not just a “c”.
-It can be a C4, a C3, a C5 and so on.
-Only with the correct octave designation is the answer correct.
+The app takes octave names into account.
+Thus, a "c" is not just a "c".
+It can be a C4, a C3 or a C5, etc. Only with the correct octave designation is the answer correct.
 So pay attention!

-You can easily reach the new playing mode in the exercise overview.
-Tap e.g. “Easy” in the main menu and then select “Note -> Name” in the upper part of the screen.
-The records for the original game and “Naming Note”-Game are saved separately.
+You can easily access the new game mode in the exercise overview.
+For example, tap "Easy" in the main menu and then select "Note -> Name" at the top of the screen.
+The records for the original game and "Note naming" are saved separately.
 The star rating is slightly different.
-With “Naming a note” you don’t need quite as many points to reach 3 stars.
-This is due to the fact that we constantly have to look back and forth between note and answer options.
-So we just can’t be as fast as we would be on the instrument, which we can play mostly “blind”.
+In "Note naming" you don't need quite as many points to reach 3 stars.
+This is due to the fact that we have to constantly look back and forth between grade and answer choices.
+So we simply can't be as fast as on the instrument, which we can operate "blindly" to a large extent.